fanzub/fanzub/README.md

 * Memcached
 * Sphinx Search
 * Adequate versions of above software are included with Ubuntu 12.04 LTS, newer software will probably work too (no guarantees)
-* The database is approximately 10 GB and has a table with 10 million rows.
+* The database dump is approximately 10 GB and has a table with 10 million rows.
 You probably don't want to try to host the site on shared hosting, use at least a VPS instead with enough space for both the SQL dump and the restored database.

 ### Configuration
 * **Apache**